-I have substantial experience in handling a variety of real property matters, including residential real property litigation and title disputes.
-Indeed, not only do I practice real estate law, but I also maintain my license as a real estate broker.
-My practice also includes considerable experience in handling financial elder abuse claims, with an emphasis on elder’s rights and claims involving ownership of real property.
+Marty has substantial experience in handling real property matters, including commercial and residential real property litigation and title disputes.
+Marty’s practice also includes handling financial elder abuse claims, with an emphasis on elder’s rights and claims involving ownership of real property.

-I also handle personal injury matters, and well as represent employees in a variety of work place disputes.
+Marty also handles personal injury matters and has represented employees in a variety of workplace disputes.

 - California, 2001